keynecky/MaoSpace/content/zookeeper/index.md

 #### File System-like

-ZooKeeper constructs the hierachical name sapce using uses the standard *UNIX* notation for file system paths (Figure 1). ___The data model of ZooKeeper is essentially a file system with some APIs.___ However, ZooKeeper only stores meta-data for coordination service instead of general data in a certain structure, calls **Z-Node**.
+ZooKeeper constructs the hierachical name sapce using the standard *UNIX* notation for file system paths (Figure 1). ___The data model of ZooKeeper is essentially a file system with some APIs.___ However, ZooKeeper only stores meta-data for coordination service instead of general data in a certain structure, calls **Z-Node**.

 ![ZooKeeper namespace](./zookeeper_namespace.png)
 <p style="text-align: center;">Figure 1: ZooKeeper hierarchical name space.
 Adapted from [1].</p>